saloni0104/Selfscape/README.md

 ### Deployment

 1. Database : Atlas MongoDB
-2. The Project is hosted using Netlify and is live at https://selfscape.netlify.app
+2. The Project is hosted using Netlify and the domain is registered using domain.com.
+3. The application is live at http://www.selfscape.space/
 3. Backend Server is deployed using Heroku

 ## Contributors